JerBouma/FinanceDatabase/README.md

 consider creating an [Issue](https://github.com/JerBouma/FinanceDatabase/issues).

 - **How is the data obtained?**
-    - The data is an aggregation of a variety of sources and is driven by the community to extend further.
+    - The data is an aggregation of a variety of sources and is mostly a curation of myself.
+Next to that, it is driven by the community to extend further.
+- **What categorization method is used?**
+    - The categorization for Equities is based on a loose approximation of GICS.
+No actual data is collected from this source and this database merely tries to reflect the sectors and industries as best as possible.
+This is completely done through manual curation.
+The actual datasets as curated by MSCI has not been used in the development of any part of this database and remains the most up to date, paid, solution.
+Other categorizations are entirely developed by the author and can freely be changed.
 - **How can I contribute?**
     - Please see the [Contributing Guidelines](https://github.com/JerBouma/FinanceDatabase/blob/main/CONTRIBUTING.md).
 Thank you!
 - **Is there support for my country?**